 4. Accountability

-The Manufacturing Manager is accountable for ensuring that this SOP is followed, and that the propellant filling lines are properly cleaned.
-The overall compliance with this SOP is under the supervision of the Quality Assurance (QA) Manager.
+The Manufacturing Manager is accountable for ensuring that compatibility testing is performed on all aerosol formulations and actuators.
+The overall compliance with this SOP is overseen by the Quality Assurance (QA) Manager.

 5. Procedure